-- Controversial weapons (cluster munitions, landmines, depleted uranium weapons, and biological/chemical weapons) - Nuclear weapons manufacturing, including components, delivery platforms and auxiliary services for the exclusive use in nuclear weapons - Military style semi-automatic weapons and assault rifles manufacturing, and companies materially involved in their supply - Tobacco (apart from any incidental exposure, e.g. supermarkets)
+- Controversial weapons production, manufacturing, distribution and supply (for example, cluster munitions) - Nuclear weapons manufacturing, including components manufactured exclusively for use - Nuclear weapons auxiliary services - Military style semi-automatic weapons and assault rifles manufacturing, and companies materially involved in their supply - Tobacco (apart from any incidental exposure, for example supermarkets)

-Except for the Asset Class funds, it is also Booster's policy to exclude investments in unlisted managed funds and listed Exchange Traded Funds (ETFs) which may also have exposure to companies involved in the above activities.
+Except for the Asset Class Funds, it is also Booster's policy to exclude investments in unlisted managed funds and listed Exchange Traded Funds (ETFs) which may also have exposure to companies involved in the above activities.
 However, from time to time, in gaining desirable exposure to some broader global investment themes via either managed funds or ETFs, some incidental indirect exposure may be unavoidable without imposing unnecessary risk or unreasonable cost, given the complexities of customising external allocations to comply with Booster's approach.